qnavryy/dotcat/README.md

 ```

 ## Behavior
-If it exists `<category>.rc` is sourced.
+If it exists `<category>.sh` is sourced.
 All files (including symlinks) in the category are symlinked to `$HOME`, non existent directories are created.
 Conflicting files are overwritten.

 ## Contributing
 Bug reports and pull requests are always welcome.